 Miss Glenda, head of School (during the Second World War)

 OUR SCHOOL SITE

-In 1878, at a time of Clifton’s evolution which saw the construction of the Victoria Rooms, RWA, Christchurch and Whiteladies Road, Clifton High School opened its doors at 65 Pembroke Road.
+In 1878, at a time of Clifton’s suburb evolution which saw the construction of the Victoria Rooms, Royal West of England Academy (RWA), Christchurch and Whiteladies Road, Clifton High School opened its doors at 65 Pembroke Road.
 Its incipient growth of pupil numbers required the move to a larger house that had been built on College Road.
-This building still stands today as the Main School, alongside the beautiful iconic Beech tree and School lawn that all are as evocative today as they were in years past.
+This building still stands today as the Main School, alongside the beautiful iconic Beech tree and School lawn that are as evocative today as they were in years past.

 Significant expansion of the School has unfolded over its many years of service to education with the original hall being built in 1889, a new wing added to the main house in 1927 and our tunnel (connecting the School to a gymnasium) under Clifton Park Road being constructed in the mid-1930s.
 It was during this time that the School purchased and expanded into houses on School Green and into properties situated on Clifton Park so, by 1951 the School site was largely as it is today.

-Clifton High School was originally established and predominant as a girl’s school for 7–17 year-olds.
-However, in 1887 boys were admitted into a preparatory class and in 1994, we saw the introduction of boys from the Junior School.
+Clifton High School was originally established and stood predominantally as a girl’s school for 7–17 year-olds.
+In 1887 boys were admitted into a preparatory class and in 1994, we saw the introduction of boys from the Junior School.
 As this cohort progressed through to Senior School and Sixth Form, Clifton High School became fully co-educational in 2008/09.